 To understand how quickly a manufacturer can meet your timing needs, you need to understand lead time.
 Lead time is the amount of time it takes to produce the garment after placing a purchase order, also known as a PO.
 Usually, it is given in days or weeks and the further from your home country that you go, the longer your lead time generally speaking.

 So what is a good lead time?
 For some categories, a good lead time is 30 days, while for others 90 days is as quick as possible, speedy, even!

-Generally speaking, a lead time of 90 days is pretty average for bras, underwear, and swimwear made with an overseas manufacturer.
-For this time-frame to work, it would mean that the garment design and fit were already finalized and confirmed at the time the PO was placed.
-Not all factories require the garment to be fit approved when placing a PO + starting the clock on delivery, but many do.
+Generally speaking, a lead time of 90 days is pretty average for bras, underwear, and swimwear made by an overseas manufacturer.
+For this time frame to work, it would mean that the garment design and fit were already finalized and confirmed at the time the PO was placed.
+Not all factories require the garment to be fit-approved when placing a PO + starting the clock on delivery, but many do.

 Ask them for a typical timing + action (T+A) calendar.
 Ask if they need a fit approval at the time of PO to ensure delivery that matches their estimated lead time.
 It's crazy but they'll just tell you these things if you ask.
 So be sure to ask!

 If your manufacturer does need garments to be fit-approved before they can put you on a structured lead time calendar, then you'll want to consider all the development that goes on before the PO is placed to understand how quickly you can launch.
 Swimwear + bras can take anywhere from 3-12 months to develop depending on where you start.
 Starting from a purchased sample can cut your time down drastically, but make sure you're modifying it enough + bringing your own unique value.
 No one likes a copycat!

 4. Production Capacity: